i4ata/my_website/pages/mandelbrot/text.md

 |   $z_6$   |  $-1+0i$  |$-0.100-0.752i$ |$-72584073+105255653i$ |
 | $\ldots$  | $\ldots$  |    $\ldots$    |  $\ldots$  |

-It can be seen that $c=-1+0i$ oscillates between 2 values, $c=-0.1-0.75i$ exhibits a chaotic behavior but still remains bounded, whereas the magnitude of $c=-1-1i$ quickly explodes to very high values.
+<br>It can be seen that $c=-1+0i$ oscillates between 2 values, $c=-0.1-0.75i$ exhibits a chaotic behavior but still remains bounded, whereas the magnitude of $c=-1-1i$ quickly explodes to very high values.

 ## Code